 Hints and Tips

-If you want to attach your flower to a barrette or a headband, for example, you can sew your flower to a piece of felt that can in turn be sewn onto the top of a barrette or to headband.
+If you want to attach your flower to a barrette, belt or headband, for example, you can sew the flower to a small circle of felt.
+The felt circle can be a more stable base that is easier to sew to another surface, such as onto the top of a barrette or to headband.